Say cheese: History

 In the 19th century, most people were expected to use a neutral facial expression when being photographed.
 The expensive and time-consuming nature of early photography reinforced this behavior.
 In the late 19th century, different aesthetic and behavioral norms required keeping the mouth small, which led to photographers using "say prunes".
-Smiling became normal while being photographed in the 20th century, as the availability of cameras made photography a more common occurrence.
+Smiling while being photographed became normal in the 20th century, as the availability of cameras made photography a more common occurrence.
 Saying particular words was seen to help subjects have a particular smile, with cheese being recorded in 1943 as a word that was said in English.
 As such, photographers would use the phrase say "cheese" to encourage subjects to state the word while the photographer snapped the photo.

 US astronauts Pete Conrad and Gordon Cooper after their safe return to Earth from the Gemini 5 mission in 1965.
 Pilot Conrad is jokingly instructing his commander Cooper to say cheese to the photographers.